rptcloud/clumsy_bird/0-bootstrap/README.md

 ## Create Infrastructure
 - Update the `AWS Creds - Clumsy Bird` Variable Set to include the correct AWS Credentials.
-- Update the `TFE_TOKEN` variable within the `clumsy-bird-deploy-app` workspace with a TFE User token.
+- Update the `TFE_TOKEN` variable within the `clumsy-bird-app-deploy` workspace with a TFE User token.
-- Inside TFC first apply the `clumsy-bird-deploy-app` workspace and this will trigger the `clumsy-bird-network` and `clumsy-bird-compute` workspaces.
+- Inside TFC first apply the `clumsy-bird-app-deploy` workspace and this will trigger the `clumsy-bird-network` and `clumsy-bird-compute` workspaces.
 - You can manage the compute independently of the network, but changes in the network will trigger changes in the compute environment.

 ## Building and Destroying: